-Because they’re a VoIP provider, their toll-free numbers come with the features found in a typical business VoIP solution, such as call forwarding to any device, call recording, VIP/blacklisting, call routing, and a mobile app to make/receive toll-free calls on-the-go.
+Because they’re a VoIP provider, their toll-free numbers come with the features found in a typical business VoIP solution, such as call forwarding to any device, call recording, VIP/blacklisting, call routing, and a mobile app to make/receive toll-free from your smartphone or tablet.
 There’s no hardware needed and users can port an existing number for free.
 To sign up instantly, all you have to do is click their sign up button, put in your location, select a plan, and choose how you’re going to pay.

 - Best For: Quality VoIP phone system features such as unlimited calling, call queues, visual call flow configuration, mobility, and call forwarding on any device make it easy for startups who want both high-quality toll-free number and VoIP services in one neat, affordable package.